Brice150/FOODLOVE/README.md

 ### Recipes

-- View your recipes
+- View your recipes by category
 - Search a recipe
-- Add, modify or delete a recipe
 - View more information about a recipe

+## Recipe

+- Check ingredients and add them to shopping list
+- Tick steps once completed
+- Download a recipe as a PDF file
+- Export a recipe as a JSON file
+- Update or delete a recipe

+## Edit Recipe

+- Add or update a recipe
+- Import recipes

 ### Profile